Everything you need to know about the SAT Reading Section

 What’s Covered in the Reading Section?

 The SAT contains 4 sections, the first of which will always be reading.
+The SAT reading section is the longest part of the test, coming in at 65 minutes and 52 The SAT contains 4 sections, the first of which will always be reading.
+This section will test your critical thinking and reading skills.
 The SAT reading section is the longest part of the test, coming in at 65 minutes and 52 questions.
-There are 5 sets of passages, including one set of paired passages, with 10-11 questions each.
+There are 5 sets of passages, all in English, and they include one set of paired passages with 10-11 questions each.
 Passage topics covered generally include fiction, social science, history, and science, and while the exact order of the passages vary, you can always expect a fiction passage to come first.
-Students who don’t enjoy reading in their free time or have trouble with reading comprehension in school may get nervous at the prospect of answering so many questions in such a short time frame and will request online SAT Tutoring, but familiarizing yourself with the structure of the section and practicing reading strategies can help you improve your score.
+The given passages are written for a high school reading level.
+Students who don’t enjoy reading books in their free time or have trouble with reading comprehension in school may get nervous at the prospect of answering so many questions in such a short amount of time and will request online SAT Tutoring.
+Familiarizing yourself with the structure of the section and practicing reading strategies, however, can help you improve your score.

-Fiction passages are the first type of passage on the test, and you’ll only see one of these passages per reading section.
+Fiction passages will always be the first SAT reading passage you see, and you’ll only see one of these passages per reading section.
 Usually, the fiction passage is an excerpt from a longer story.
-You may find the fiction passage to be relatively easier than other passages because passages tend to have been written somewhat recently and the language is relatively uncomplex.
+You may find the fiction passage to be relatively easier than other passages because passages tend to have been written somewhat recently and the language is relatively simple.
 With these passages, make sure to keep track of the characters in the story, and the main events in the plot.

-History passages are usually excerpts from a speech or old piece of writing.
-These passages can be difficult to understand because of the writing may be hundreds of years old and include outdated vocabulary.
+History passages are usually 18th to 20th century primary source documents, which provide first-hand testimony to an event or commentary on an idea.
+This type of passage can be excerpts from a speech, a political essay, or a published editorial.
+These passages can be difficult to understand because of the writing may be hundreds of years old and include outdated vocab.
 Expect to see passages titled “Vindication on the Rights of Women” or “Essay on Slavery and Abolition”.
 With these passages, it’s particularly important that you read the blurb prior to the passage so you know who is speaking and figure out what the viewpoint of the passage will be.
 The speaker will often be a prominent person from history, such as a civil rights activist or politician, meaning you may already know how they feel about the topic being discussed.
 History passages are commonly used in paired passages.

 Social science passages cover topics including politics, economics, and anything similar.
-While this may sound similar to the content covered in history passages, what’s different about social science passages is that they generally cover an experiment just like science passages do.
+While these types of passages may sound similar to the content covered in history passages, what’s different about social science passages is that they generally cover social studies topics or an experiment just like science passages do.
 For these passages, try to see if you can find a structure of a question, hypothesis, method, and conclusion, just like you would with a science passage.

 Paired passages are a set of two related passages.
 A set of paired passages will only show up once on the test.
 These passages are first followed by questions asking about each passage, and then questions asking you to compare the ideas discussed in the two passages.
 The exact topic of paired passages varies, but you can expect to see either a set of science or history passages.
 For paired passages, a good tip is to read the first passage and answer the corresponding questions, then the second passage and its corresponding questions.
 Finally, answer the questions that involve both passages.
 Doing the passages and questions in this order, as opposed to reading the two passages together and doing all the questions, prevents you from getting overwhelmed by text and makes it easier to remember what each passage is discussing.